christabone/google-timeline-to-city/README.md

 ## Features
 - Parses Google Timeline JSON data.
 - Filters data based on configurable date ranges.
-- Finds data points closest to specified times within these date ranges.
+- Finds data points closest to a specified time within these date ranges.
 - Uses Nominatim to geocode coordinates into human-readable location names.
 - Outputs the processed data in a TSV file.